Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 • Ginger paste – Adds warmth and brightens the dish

-• Sunflower seed butter – Creates a creamy, nutty base for the sauce
+• Sunflower butter – Creates a creamy, nutty base for the sauce

 • Cilantro – Optional, but brings a bright, fresh finish to the bowl